omerl2322/TableauCatalog/README.md

 # Tableau_catalog
+The process was designed to solve the visibility problem of Tableau reports.(One place where you can see and investigate all the queries behind the reports).
-A process designed to read queries from Tableau reports.
-The contents of the queries are saved in git and retrieved to another system
+The process designed to read and save queries from Tableau reports.
+The contents of the queries are saved in git and retrieved to another system afterwards